 Apologies in advance for what will probably unravel to be one of the most mundane and disengaging blog posts of the year.
 I wouldn’t wish this article upon my worst enemy, because there’s absolutely nothing exhilarating about a couple of inanimate devices that you can’t install apps or watch porn on.

-However, I’d be remiss if I didn’t discuss the important issues like the new ‘Smoke and Carbon Monoxide Alarm Regulations‘, despite how devastatingly uninteresting and unamusing they are, because it is now officially a landlord’s legal responsibility.
+However, I’d be remiss if I didn’t discuss the important ‘Smoke and Carbon Monoxide Alarm Regulations‘ for Landlords in England, despite how devastatingly uninteresting and unamusing they are.

-- Landlord Smoke & Carbon Monoxide Alarm Legislation requirements
+- Landlord Smoke and Carbon Monoxide Alarm Regulations explained

 - Official Government Documentation & Guides